hashicorp/terraform-provider-azurerm/website/docs/r/avs_private_cloud.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 1 hour and 30 minutes) Used when creating the Azure Vmware Solution Private Cloud.
+* `create` - (Defaults to 4 hours) Used when creating the Azure Vmware Solution Private Cloud.
 * `read` - (Defaults to 5 minutes) Used when retrieving the Azure Vmware Solution Private Cloud.
-* `update` - (Defaults to 1 hour and 30 minutes) Used when updating the Azure Vmware Solution Private Cloud.
+* `update` - (Defaults to 4 hours) Used when updating the Azure Vmware Solution Private Cloud.
-* `delete` - (Defaults to 1 hour and 30 minutes) Used when deleting the Azure Vmware Solution Private Cloud.
+* `delete` - (Defaults to 4 hours) Used when deleting the Azure Vmware Solution Private Cloud.

 ## Import